-The Triple Quest essay and interview series features interviews and essay subjects who inspire me–a word that literally means to fill with breath–as well as “fill with the desire to do something creative.”
+The Women on a Quest essay and interview series features interviews and essay subjects who inspire me–a word that literally means to fill with breath–as well as “fill with the desire to do something creative.”

 In my role as editor for Wild River Review, we spent years devoted to creating content in a manifesto we called-The Slow Web movement.
 That movement aimed to use all of the benefits of the digital world to carve out a slower place and pace for ideas we want to last (rather than chase) within the abundant information overload of our busy world.